 Tackling credit card debt requires a strategy.
 Whichever you choose, your plan to pay off your debt will only be effective if you stick with it.

 Debt, in and of itself, isn’t always a bad thing.
-Certain low-interest debt can be an investment that will increase in value and generate income in the long term.
-Student loans and mortgages are great examples of such debt.
+Certain low-interest debt, like student loans and mortgages, can be an investment that will increase in value and generate income in the long term.
+That’s usually not the case, however, with credit cards.

 “It’s important to reduce credit card debt … because credit card interest is compounded daily and can cause your financial growth to remain stagnant,” explains Dino Selita, president of The Debt Relief Company.
 “Credit cards are only meant to be used as a short-term vehicle for borrowing against your cash flow.
 As a lending product, they will cost more in interest than any other financial product.”